Free Online Climate Action Workshop Tomorrow

 New Twists for Annual Meeting Mar 15

 This year the Floating Homes Association Annual Meeting will return to the Bay Model, with some distinct innovations.
 First, it will be a daytime meeting, followed by a luncheon (complimentary for FHA members).
-Second, there will be a silent auction as well as the traditional door prize drawing.
-Doors at...
+Second, there will be a silent auction.
+Doors at the Bay Model will open at 10:00 a.m....

 Sausalito Holds Second Shoreline Adaptation Community Meeting